MinervaExpt/TupleComparison/TupleSummarizer/readme.md

 `[JSON config file]` contains information on
 * which variables to make histograms of
 * the list of cut names to be implemented
-* the values on which to cut on
+* the values to cut on

 Under the current default setup in place of `[JSON config file]` use
 * for antineutrino runs: `antinu_config.json`.